-Dual table is owned by the user SYS and can be accessed by all users.
+The dual table is owned by the user SYS and can be accessed by all users.
 It contains one columnDummy and one row with the value X. The Dual Table is useful when you want to return a value only once.
-The value can be a constant, pseudocolumn or expression that is not derived from a table with user data.
+The value can be a constant, pseudocolumn, or expression that is not derived from a table with user data.

-Conversion Functions converts a value from one data type to another.
+Conversion Functions convert a value from one data type to another.
 Conversion functions are of two types:

 Implicit Data type conversion: